 On board we have a Cirrus Logic CS4272 codec for all audio conversion duties.
 The codec is actually able to run at up to 192 kHz but has been “scaled down to 96 kHz to function reliably” on the USB 2 protocol.
 Above, we can see the green and red clip LEDs next to the gain knobs.
 In addition we also have a red LED indicator for 48V phantom power.
 Beside the two gain knobs we have two Neutrik combo jack connectors which are firmly screwed into the plastic face plate alleviating any stress that may have been placed on the circuit board when inserting an XLR or TRS cable.
 The connections are gold plated to improve conductivity.

 With the 2 Focusrite microphone pre-amplifiers, solid aluminum enclosure and gold plated Neutrik combo jacks I can definitely say that the Focusrite Scarlett 2i2 is a solid piece of kit.

 Alexander Lindo is a singer-songwriter, producer, audio engineer, technology enthusiast, Apple Certified Pro and Pro Tools Certified Operator.
-If you enjoyed this article don’t forget to like me on Facebook, follow me on Twitter& Google Plus.
-When you are done, please check out my music.
+If you enjoyed this article don’t forget to like me on Facebook, follow me on Twitter and subscribe to my YouTube channel.
+When you are done, check out my music.
 Thank you for your continued support.